SabeloCodes/go_playground/README.md

   Kept responsiveness tests regular, on creating a new functionality I would ensure app works well on different devices by changing viewport on Dev Tools.

+* Used [JS Hint](https://jshint.com/) for checking that my JavaScript code had no problems.

 * Spelling, Grammar, Punctuation
   Checked for typos, grammar, and proper punctuation throughout all site pages.